This post may contain affiliate links. Please read our disclosure policy.

 • High heat oil: I prefer to use melted ghee for this recipe instead of the high heat oil.
 However, both options work.

-Dry brining with baking soda helps boost the browning process in the oven.
-The chicken will get crisper and much more golden in the oven because baking soda raises the chicken skin’s pH and allows the protein to break down better.
-However, it’s important to note that for this to work, you must allow it to rest in the refrigerator uncovered for at least 10 hours.
+Dry brining helps boost browning.
+The chicken will get crisper and much more golden because baking soda raises the pH and allows the protein to break down better.
+It’s important to note that for this to work, you must allow it to rest in the refrigerator uncovered for at least 10 hours.

-1. Truss the chicken.
-It seems really daunting to think about taking a piece of kitchen twine and wrapping it around the chicken in such a way that it stays together and looks picture perfect when it comes out of the oven.
+• Truss the chicken. take a piece of kitchen twine and wrap it around the chicken in such a way that it stays together and looks picture perfect when it comes out of the oven.
 But here’s the thing, you don’t have to truss the chicken if you don’t want to.
 I usually tie the legs together and tuck the wings under the bird – that’s it!

-3. Roast two instead of one.
+• Roast two instead of one.
 If you plan on serving this for dinner as is and want to have more chicken around for meals throughout the week, roast two.
 It will take the same amount of time.
-I suggest using at least a half sheet pan so two birds can fit side by side.
+Use half sheet pan so two birds can fit side by side

-4. Check the temperature.
-Check the temperature of the chicken using a digital thermometer inserted in the thickest part of the chicken.
-Don’t guess here.
-You don’t want it to be under/overcooked.
+• Check the temperature of the chicken using a digital thermometer inserted in the thickest part of the chicken

-5. Rotisserie Chicken.
+• Rotisserie Chicken.
 If you own a rotisserie oven or a rotisserie attachment for your grill, you can make this chicken on that for even better flavor.
-My suggestion would be to follow the manufacturer’s recommendations based on the weight of the chicken.
-Keep in mind that you’ll want to allow plenty of time for carryover cooking, so be sure to let the chicken rest afterward.
+My suggestion would be to follow the manufacturer’s recommendations.

-6. Carve with a carving knife.
-Yes, the same carving knife you use for a turkey!
+• Carve with a carving knife.
+The same carving knife you use for a turkey!
 Remove kitchen twine and cut around the legs.
 The wings will pop right off with a twist.
 Then, use the knife to separate the thigh from body.
 Slice down the center of the breastbone then turn the knife almost 90º and cut outwards.
-Hold on to the bones – they make a delicious stock!
+Hold on to the bones – they make a delicious chicken stock!

 prepared roasted chicken surrounded by herbs and lemon wedges